zerodogg/rotcelloc/HACKING.md

 ## command-line application (rotcelloc)

-The command-line application that does all of the parsing of a collection, downloads metadata and posters, builds the JSON-database and writes out the html fragments used to build the pages.
-It then uses docpad to build the static webapp.
+The command-line application that does all of the parsing of a collection, downloads metadata and posters, builds the JSON-database, compiles JS and CSS, and then renders the HTML through our EJS-template.

 ## webapp